This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Mole excision is a procedure done to remove a mole (nevus) from your skin.
-You may need a mole removed so it can be checked for cancer, or to decrease tenderness.
+You may need a mole removed to check it for cancer or to decrease tenderness.
 You may also have a mole removed for cosmetic reasons.

 - You have worsening redness, pain, or swelling at your wound site.